 The Brands and Products we’ve had most success with

-Note: None of these companies are sponsors, they are merely quality brands I came across in my research and they have delivered excellent results for us.
+Note: None of these companies are sponsors, they are simply quality brands I came across in my research and they have delivered excellent results for us.

-1. Palmetto Harmony – CBD Oil, Vape Pen, Topical creams
+1. Harmony – CBD Oil, Vape Pen, Topical creams

 Factors that influenced our choice: